What Is Adderall Used For?

 - Disrupted sleep.

-Treatment options will vary according to the level of abuse present.
-Inpatient, outpatient, long-term residential programs offering a combination of individual and group therapy to treat the addiction and underlying mental health issues.
+Addiction treatment options will vary according to the level of substance abuse present.
+Inpatient, outpatient, and long-term residential programs offer a combination of individual counseling and group therapy to treat the addiction and underlying mental health issues.

-It’s important to note that treatment centers and their services can vary widely, so it’s essential to interview the facility to find out:
+It’s important to note that treatment centers and their services can vary widely, so it’s essential to interview a facility to find out:

 - The treatment center’s philosophy about treatment.

 - Which types of treatment are provided (e.g. contingency management, cognitive behavioral therapy, etc.) and what these treatment modalities will entail.